Britney Barker

 About Sarah

-Sarah McKendree is the Multidisciplinary Coordinator at the Grayson County CAC.
+Sarah is the Multidisciplinary Coordinator at the Grayson County CAC.
 She has been in this position since 2016, and is responsible for team coordination among all partner agencies.
 Sarah schedules interviews, facilitates our bi-weekly Case Review, reviews statewide intake, develops and maintains partner relationships and ensures a coordinated MDT response to all child abuse cases.
 Sarah received her Bachelor of Science degree in Elementary Education from Southeastern Oklahoma State University.
 Prior to joining us at the Grayson County CAC she worked as an investigator for the Texas Department of Family and Protective Services.
 She is a certified educator in both Texas and Oklahoma.
 While obtaining her college degree she worked at North Texas Youth Connection, a local non-profit emergency shelter for at-risk youth.
 She has a love of children, and enjoys being a part of a team that helps bring justice to abused children and their families.
 Sarah was born and raised in Grayson County where she currently resides with her husband and their child.

 Lacy Kepler